-It has been our experience in the industry that technology leadership burnout is way more common than reported.
-Few people talk about it.
-But it’s there.
-For this reason, we thought it important to pause a moment to identify what burnout is, how to spot it (in yourself or others), and what to do about it.
+It has been our experience in the industry that burnout in technology leadership is way more common than reported.
+Few people talk about it, but it’s there lurking in the background.
+For this reason, we wanted to pause a moment to identify what burnout is, how to spot it (in yourself or others), and what to do about it.
 Contact Connectria for more information on how our services can help you reduce stress on your tech teams.

 What is Burnout?

-Burnout has become more and more common in the culture at large, but it appears to affect the tech sector much more frequently.
+Burnout has become more common in the culture at large, but burnout in technology seems to be much more frequent.
 And while no one is immune, people in leadership positions tend to experience it more often.
 This is likely because people in leadership positions have lofty goals and set high standards for themselves, both personally and professionally.
 They want to do more and achieve more but also must struggle against the realities of changing markets, finicky and fickle users, shrinking budgets, and perpetual pressure from the competition.

 Why Burnout Tends to be So Rampant in Tech

-Burnout in technology leaders is not surprising considering the enormous amounts of pressure on them is not surprising.
+Burnout in technology leaders is not surprising considering the enormous amounts of pressure.
 What is surprising is the level and intensity of the pressure in technology-related fields.
 In popular culture, it’s professions like lawyers, stockbrokers, and police officers that are portrayed as having the most stressful jobs for leaders.
 Tech, on the other hand, is often seen as being filled with lofty visionaries, bearded gurus, or quiet engineering types.

 But let’s peel back the stereotypes and actually look at the work demands involved in tech leadership: